Abddab/Data-Warehousing-demo/README.md

 ![image](https://user-images.githubusercontent.com/56210553/195264955-eb452a6b-310b-46f6-828c-b4ecae0638f9.png)

+CREATE THE DIMENSION AND FACT VIEWS

 ## Creating the Data Warehouse and loading the data

-We will only create views since we are not worried about performance on a database of this scale.
+INSERTING THE DATA THROUGH VIEWS INSTANCIATED IN THE STAGING DATABASE

 ## Bringing the Dimensional model into PowerBI and create meaningful reports